 Physician Assistants (PA).
 BlueChoice credentials PAs.
-PAs can choose to file claims for medical and laboratory services they provide in the office under their legacy identifiers or rendering NPIs.
-They can also bill under the supervising doctor's legacy identification number or NPI.
+PAs can choose to file claims for medical and laboratory services they provide in the office under their NPI once they have been credentialed with the plan; OR they can bill under the supervising doctor's NPI.
 Our policies do not cover a PA as an assistant at surgery.
 We only cover MDs as assistant surgeons, if medically necessary.
 If a PA is assisting during surgery, the PA must bill as the rendering provider using an AS modifier.